JuergenGutsch/blog/_source/_posts/2019-09-30-aspnetcore30-blazor-clientside.md

 }
 ```

-This time we create `IWebAssemblyHostBuilder` instead of a `IHostBuilder`.
+Here we create `IWebAssemblyHostBuilder` instead of a `IHostBuilder`.
 Actually it is a completely different Interface and doesn't derive from the `IHostBuilder` at the time I wrote this.
 But it looks pretty similar.
 In this case also a default configuration of the `IWebAssemblyHostBuilder` is created and similar to the ASP.NET Core projects, a `Startup` class is used to configure the application.

 The `Startup` class is pretty empty but has the same structure as all the other ones.
 You are able to configure services to the IoC container and to configure the application: